vishapoberon/compiler/README.md

 if you'd like to build an rpm installer, then

 * compress sources as voc-1.0.src.tar.bz2
+  assuming you in voc directory
+> cd ..
+> tar -jcvpf voc-1.0.src.tar.bz2 voc
-* put them to /usr/src/redhat/SOURCES/ (or other similar location)
+* put them to ~/rpmbuild/SOURCES (on some systems as root to /usr/src/redhat/SOURCES/) or other similar location.
+> mkdir -p ~/rpmbuild/SOURCES
+> cp voc-1.0.src.tar.bz2 ~/rpmbuild/SOURCES
+* cd to voc directory and run
-* run "rpmbuild -ba voc.spec
+> rpmbuild -ba voc.spec

 this should create voc rpm installers.